 Herds of elk roam the park, especially near Mammoth visitor's center.
 They are not allowed handouts, but are quite tame.
 As with all wild animals, we gave them a wide berth.

 Yellowstone is a magnificant adventure.
 Unfortunately this early in the spring, only the west and north entrances are open.
 Most of the roads are still closed because they have not been plowed to remove the snow.
+These photos are only a very tiny sampling of the over 100 pictures I took in this fascinating environment.

 Follow us as we cross into Canada, travel through the Yukon and on into Alaska.